 Usability testing confirmed the Expert Analysis.
 It also discovered four Customer Jobs:

 - finding alternative medication

 - substantiate clinical decisions

 The users of the FK clearly described different use cases.
 On the one hand they have the task of ‘checking medication’ in the consultation room with the patient.
 This task execution is always under pressure, extremely result focused, with very little time.
-Doctors need to check and verify complicated facts on dosage and interactions, and also need to translate them for the patient who wants to know what is the matter.
+Doctors need to check and verify complicated facts on dosage and interactions, and also need to translate them for the patient.

-Also in later years ContentKings contributed to the development of the FK, which was a continuous process.
-We developed design thinking workshops around personas and consulted on specific editorial guidelines.
+ContentKings has continued to contribute to the development of the FK.
+We’ve developed design thinking workshops around personas and consulted on specific editorial guidelines.

-Recently we concluded extensive research on the FK is used in academic education.
-This confirmed the outstanding reputation the FK has, but also resulted in valuable feedback to further improve the FK.
+Recently we concluded extensive user research on how the FK is used in academic education.
+This confirmed the FK’s outstanding reputation, but also resulted in valuable feedback to further improve this amazing resource.